 Facing federal charges induces an inside trader to broker another trade: information about a unsolved murder for a lesser charge/sentence.
 Though it does not pan out, it leads Rush and Valens to a tangled web of deception, drugs, stock swindles, sexual harassment, manipulation and enough suspects to keep them all busy sorting out trash from truth.

 This case was from a woman's murder in 1989.
-The case is reopened in 2004 when the witness gets in trouble with the law and is a juvenile delinquent and arrested several Times.
+The case is reopened in 2004 when the witness gets in trouble with the law and is a juvenile delinquent and arrested several times.
 The witness was her three-year old son on the night of his birthday.
 The son remembers red and yellow balloons, a train, and the name Bobby.
 The team investigates the case.
 They discover things that don't add up.
 Lilly attempts to drill some sense into the juvenile and brings up part of her past.

 In 1986, a teenage girl was raped and stabbed to death in a popular lovers' lane.
 A man was arrested and convicted for the crime, based on circumstantial evidence.
 When the case is retried using modern DNA technology, he is proven innocent and Lilly and her team set out to find the real killer.

-The triple murder of a couple running a restaurant and their son is reopened when it is revealed in court that the man who was originally charged with the crime was robbing a store at another location at the time of the murders.
+The triple murder of a couple running a restaurant and their employee is reopened when it is revealed in court that the man who was originally charged with the crime was robbing a store at another location at the time of the murders.

 Outside a prison, the bones of an inmate who tried to escape during the broadcast of Johnny Cash's prison concert in 1968 are found in an old underground escape tunnel.
 Suspiciously, that inmate was supposedly killed inside the prison at another time...